Kruthiksp/Java8/README.md

 	"minPrice" -> minimum price in the category "maxPrice" -> maximum price in the category "averageRating" -> average rating of all products in the category
+89. Given a list of Product objects, group them by category and then for each category, Find the product with the highest rating,
+    Collect all the product names in that category into a comma-separated string, Calculate the total number of products in that category.
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>